25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 This is that timeless golden blonde you see on celebs who always look like they’ve just stepped off a beach in St. Tropez.
 It’s rich, multi-dimensional, and flattering on most skin tones, especially warm or olive complexions.

 The honey-gold blend sits right in the middle of the blonde spectrum, with deeper golden lowlights woven into a soft buttery base.
 It adds natural-looking warmth and shine without going too yellow.
-Keep this color looking luxe by using a sulfate-free color-protecting shampoo to avoid stripping the richness.
+Wash with the Biolage ColorLast to extend the richness without stripping the warmth.

 Classic honey gold blend on shoulder length layered hair.